jmanogil-coding/enrich-http-logstash-ELK/README.md

 ## Requirements

 In a production environment you will be used to managing complex infrastructures with different servers, clusters, nodes, dockers, and so on.
 However, my proposal is to use just one **virtual machine** with **Ubuntu Server** which will hold a **MySQL** server, **Elasticsearch** and **Logstash**.
-Because of the data extraction Logstash does from our MySQL database to get the extra info, you need to install te **jdbc** connector as well.
+Because of the data extraction Logstash does from our MySQL database to get the extra info, you need to install the **jdbc** connector as well.

 Anyhow, you probably realised that **Kibana**  (the **K** for the **ELK Stack** package) is not going to be installed.
 In fact, it is a great tool which allows us to use a JSON interface to work with your cluster easily, sending requests and so on.
 No worries, `curl` software is more than enough to fulfil this project.